Ar7340/CS2-Player-States/README.md

-Here’s a polished and professional version of your README snippet for GitHub:
+Here’s your updated and refined version of the README snippet with the new instructions included:

 ---